 How to Be a Traveling Nurse With Long-Term Growth in Mind

-Travel nursing isn’t just a pit stop—it can be a long-term career.
+Travel nursing can be a long-term career, not just a pit stop on the way to one.
 Plenty of travelers end up specializing in high-demand areas like the ICU, L&D, or NICU, and grow their pay and responsibilities year after year.
 Want proof?
-Nursing salary trends show travel RNs can earn significantly more than many staff counterparts—especially with tax-free stipends.
+Nursing salary trends show travel RNs can earn significantly more than many staff counterparts, especially once tax-free stipends enter the math.

 You can even move into education, management, or advanced practice down the road.
 How to be a traveling nurse today might mean prepping for nurse practitioner school next year.